mikebolt/smartcontracts/README.md

 that hasn't made any transactions yet, then it would be private because it uses a secure hash function.
 But it would only be private until that account makes its first transaction.

+## LockedDeposit

+This contract is designed to hold ether and only give it to anyone who knows a secret.